-In just the past year, I’ve written my first cookbook (and am now working on marketing it), traveled all over the place, gotten engaged, and begun to plan my wedding; I’m also moving later this week and have been packing like mad (can’t wait to show you the awesome new place, though!), and through it all, I’ve been dealing with debilitating physical symptoms and lots and lots of mental turmoil.
+In just the past year, I’ve written my first cookbook (and am now working on marketing it), traveled all over the place, gotten engaged, and begun to plan my wedding; I’m also moving later this week and have been packing like mad, and through it all, I’ve been dealing with debilitating physical symptoms and lots and lots of mental turmoil.
 Money is an issue too, as this has not been an inexpensive process.
 Now that I finally have some answers, and am beginning to dare to hope that I can heal myself, I’ve decided to confess it all…to you, dear readers.
 As lively and upbeat as I tend to sound on this blog, a lot has been going on in my life in private, and YOU – yes, you – have helped me get this far.
 Your comments have helped me laugh, smile, think, and feel stirrings of hope.
 You’ve kept me believing that I have the power to restore my health.
 I can’t thank you enough for being here with me through it all—even though you didn’t even know it.

 I am determined to get my Hashimoto’s disease under control, heal my thyroid and gut, calm my immune system, cure my dysglycemia and insulin resistance, restore my sex hormones, and eventually lose the weight I gained – no matter what or how long it takes – AND keep on creating amazing, healthy food to share with you as long as the Earth will allow me to.